Personnel – Temporary Employment

 Non-Student employees are:

-b. employed to work 1,050 hours or less in any 12 consecutive month period beginning with their original employment date.
+b. employed to work 1,050 hours or less in any 12 consecutive month period beginning with their original non-student employment date.

-Chapter 3 – Student Employment
+3. Student Employment

 a.
 Conflicting Employment: A student is not eligible for student employment if she/he has another non-student employment position at the university.
 This includes any temporary or permanent employment as classified staff, administrative exempt staff, or faculty.
 A student employee who subsequently receives university employment in a non-student employment classification must be terminated from student employment status at least one day prior to commencing non-student employment.

 b.
 Eastern Washington University cannot act as a temporary employment agency.
 Students working for EWU departments may not be contracted out to non-EWU employers.

 Student employees, including work study employees, must be enrolled as half-time students or more, as follows: